 “The company currently has over 250 employees dedicated to ventilator manufacturing and plans to more than double that number, including transferring staff from other Medtronic sites to support ramp up activities,” it said in a statement.
 “Additional manufacturing shifts have been put in place and new manufacturing shift patterns are being introduced to bring the plant to 24/7 operation.”

 Medtronic said it is “prioritizing high risk/high needs areas for ventilator allocation on a weekly basis for global distribution through its supply chain.”

-Medtronic executive Bob White said that the company “recognizes the demand for ventilators in this environment has far outstripped supply.”
+Company executive Bob White said that it “recognizes the demand for ventilators in this environment has far outstripped supply.”